coding-heresy/jormungandr/README.md

 obvious, look in this section for a defintion.
 When contributing code, please use these abbreviations where appropriate.

 * rslt  - result, typically used to name an automatic variable that will return a value from a function so as to take advantage of named return value optimization
+* chkpt - checkpoint
 * cncy  - currency
 * ctrl  - control/controller
+* ctxt  - context
 * def   - definition
 * fbr   - fiber
 * fld   - field
 * msg   - message
 * px    - price
 * req   - request
 * rsp   - response
 * srvr  - server
 * str   - string
 * strm  - stream
 * svc   - service
 * sz    - size/length/count
 * tp    - time point
 * ts    - timestamp

 ## Some other naming standards